 A New Vision of Public Transit in the St. Louis Region

-Project Update: Please share your feedback on the Metro Reimagined draft plan now until May 4.
-Metro Transit will revise the draft plan this spring and will share a revised vision in summer 2018.
-No major changes will occur to the MetroBus network until next year at the earliest.
+Project Update: Metro Transit is revising the draft plan that was first introduced this spring, and we will share a revised vision later this fall.
+No major changes will occur to the MetroBus system until next year at the earliest.

 The St. Louis region is constantly evolving.
 So are its transit needs.
 Last year, we launched Metro Reimagined to ensure the Metro Transit system is positioned to meet those changing needs — today and in the future.

 Using customer feedback and data collected through the Metro Reimagined study, we have developed a draft of a new transit service plan for the St. Louis region.
 It is designed around people, and all of its operations, schedules, routes and services were developed to meet our riders’ needs.

 This proposed plan includes: